Texas Bicycle Accident Lawyer

 Comprehensive Case Investigation

 Before a claim is ever filed, we go deep.
-Our investigation includes police reports, camera footage, eyewitness statements, scene analysis, and expert input.
+Our investigation includes police reports, camera footage, eyewitness statements, scene analysis, and professional input.
 We also assess helmet use, lighting conditions, visibility factors, and any road defects that might have played a role.
 The goal is simple: prove fault and build undeniable evidence.

 Negotiating with Insurance Companies